JoVE's Objectives and Criteria for Publication

 Some authors are invited to submit an article; however, this does not guarantee publication.
 In addition, the journal reserves the right to retract a manuscript at any point in the submission process if there are any concerns with its content.

-JoVE has a strong editorial and peer review driven publication process.
-Only articles that fit within the aims and scope of JoVE will be considered for publication by our experienced science editors.
-Each submitted manuscript undergoes a quality control evaluation, which relies on compliance with JoVE’s Manuscript Instructions for Authors.
-Submissions may be returned to authors with revision suggestions and will not be sent to peer reviewers until they pass this quality control check.
-Authors are then provided with suggestions from peer reviewers and any additional comments from JoVE production editors.
-Peer reviewers are instructed to focus on questions of accuracy, rationale, limitations, and fair comparison to other existing techniques.
+JoVE relies on a strong editorial and peer review process to select manuscripts for publication.
+Only those articles that fit within the aim and scope of JoVE will be considered for publication.
+Each submitted manuscript initially undergoes a quality evaluation to ensure compliance with JoVE’s Manuscript Instructions for Authors.
+Submissions may be returned to authors with revision suggestions at this stage and will not be sent for further peer review until passing quality control.
+Following peer review, authors will be provided with comments and suggestions from reviewers and editors.
+Peer reviewers are instructed to focus on accuracy, rationale, limitation and comparisons to existing methods in their reviews.

-When submitting a manuscript, authors will be asked to suggest 6 peer reviewers and provide their contact information.
-Authors are encouraged to select reviewers who have expertise in the topic of study and are well-versed in the aspects of the technique presented.
+When submitting a manuscript, authors will be asked to suggest 3 peer reviewers and provide their contact information.
+Authors are encouraged to select reviewers who have expertise in the topic of study and are well-versed in the aspects of the methods presented.
 Authors should not recommend peer reviewers with whom they directly work, but recommendation of colleagues within their field is encouraged.

 Authors also have the opportunity to request the exclusion of peer reviewers or editors from the peer review of their article.
 JoVE will respect these requests as long as they do not interfere with the rigorous and objective evaluation of the manuscript.

 JoVE editorial staff will make the final decision regarding all peer review selections and exclusions.
 Please see our peer review guidelines and our policy on conflict of interest for more information.

 Video Produced by JoVE